The strong convergence of operator-splitting methods for the Langevin dynamics model: Introduction

+It does not come as a surprise that such equations only have explicit solutions in very rare cases.
+In general, approximate solutions have to be constructed at discrete time steps.
 As a system of stochastic differential equations (SDE), there are various classical methods for approximating the solutions \cite{Kloeden1991}.
-However, low order methods, such as the Euler-Maruyama method, often do not have sufficient accuracy.
-On the other hand, higher order methods that are constructed based on direct expansions of solutions (It\^o-Taylor expansion) usually involve high order derivatives of the drift and diffusion coefficients, which makes the implementation rather difficult.
+However, low order methods, such as the Euler-Maruyama method, often do not have sufficient accuracy for accurate predictions.
+On the other hand, higher order methods that are constructed based on direct expansions of solutions (It\^o-Taylor expansions) usually involve high order derivatives of the drift and diffusion coefficients, which makes the implementation rather difficult.
 For instance, for bio-molecular models \cite{schlick2010molecular}, this implies that one has to compute the derivatives of the inter-molecular forces, which typically is not plausible.
-As a result, these methods have been largely neglected in the molecular simulation community.
-Instead, operator splitting methods have been more widely used.
+Extensions of Runge-Kutta methods, due to the many evaluations of the drift and diffusion terms at intermediate stages, have been largely neglected in the molecular simulation community.
+In molecular models \cite[Chapter 7]{leimkuhler2015molecular}, instead of using Runge-Kutta methods \cite{Rumelin1982}, operator-splitting schemes have been more widely implemented.
 Such algorithms, especially with applications to molecular dynamics simulations, have been treated extensively in \cite{leimkuhler2002molecular,leimkuhler2015molecular}, where many theoretical and practical aspects have been discussed.
-The idea is to separate out terms on the right hand side and form two or more SDEs that can be solved explicitly.
+The idea is to separate out terms on the right hand side and form two or more SDEs, each of which can be solved explicitly.
 This is denoted by an [ABO] notation in \cite{leimkuhler2002molecular}.
-Many existing methods can be recast into this form, e.g., \cite{leimkuhler2013rational,leimkuhler2013robust,bou2010long,bussi2007accurate,melchionna2007design,brunger1984stochastic}.
+Many existing methods can be recast into this form \cite{leimkuhler2013rational,leimkuhler2013robust,bou2010long,bussi2007accurate,melchionna2007design,brunger1984stochastic}.
 One particular advantage of the splitting methods is that they are very easy to implement, since each substep can be carried out exactly.
 The splitting methods can also be designed to better sample the equilibrium averages.
-Another approach is based on solving the coordinate and momentum equations consecutively.
+Another important approach is based on solving the coordinate and momentum equations consecutively.
 For example, one can start by assuming the coordinates remain constant, and integrate out the momentum equation exactly.
 Then using this solution for the momentum, one can integrate the first equation and obtain an updated coordinate for the next step.
-A further correction can be made by assuming the force is linear in time, constructed using the coordinates at the current and next steps.
+These two steps can be written in an operator splitting form.
+But a further correction can be made by assuming the force is linear in time, constructed using the coordinates at the current and next steps.
 This led to the stochastic velocity Verlet method (SVV) \cite{dellago1998efficient,allen1989computer,van1982algorithms}, which has been implemented in simulation packages, e.g., TINKER \cite{ponder2004tinker}.
-Other integration methods can also be found in the literature, e.g., \cite{vanden2006second,skeel1999integration,ma2016fluctuation,melchionna2007design,nakajima1996new}.
+Other integration methods can also be found in the literature \cite{vanden2006second,skeel1999integration,ma2016fluctuation,melchionna2007design,nakajima1996new}.